Spousal Support Attorneys in Waterford, Michigan

 Spousal support, also known as alimony, is an obligation for one former spouse to make payments to the other spouse on either a “lump sum” or periodic basis.
-The concept behind spousal support is that, going forward beyond the entry of a judgment of divorce, not all spouses are equal; especially when it comes to earning a living.
-A qualified and experienced Oakland County spousal support lawyer can assist with the many aspects of spousal support rulings.
+The concept behind spousal support is that going forward beyond the entry of a judgment of divorce, not all spouses are equal; especially when it comes to earning a living.
+A qualified and experienced Waterford spousal support lawyer can assist you with the many aspects of spousal support rulings.

 Spousal support payments are tax-deductible to the payor and taxable income to the payee through December 31, 2018.
 The recently-passed “Tax Cuts and Jobs Act” eliminates this long-standing tax deduction for support payors in any divorce degree entered or modified after calendar 2018.
 For the past 75-years, this deduction operated as a “tax subsidy” that generally aided divorcing families.
 The idea behind the subsidy was to shift the tax burden on support payments from the payor, usually in a higher tax bracket, to the payee, in a lower bracket.
 If your divorce involves a spousal support component, this new law should be taken into account.